oxidaan/zqloader/README.md

 ----
 There are two parts:

-The Z80 assembled qloader.
+The Z80 assembled ZQloader.
 --
 This is the turbo loader running at the ZX spectrum, written in Z80 assemby.
 It is stored entirely into a BASIC `REM` statement, so it can be loaded in just one step, and all you have to type is `LOAD ""`.

 Once loaded it copies itself to upper memory regions because lower RAM is [contended](https://en.wikipedia.org/wiki/Contended_memory) and not quick/stable enough for loading algortihms.
 Then it starts waiting for incoming turbo blocks.
-More about the [Z80 assembled qloader]
+More about the [Z80 assembled ZQloader]

-qloader.exe coded in C++ (17)
+zqloader.exe coded in C++ (17)
 ---
 Runs on the host computer.
 It uses [miniaudio](https://github.com/mackron/miniaudio) to generated loading sounds.
-First it uploads the qloader (described aboved) itself to the ZX spectrum.
+First it uploads the ZQloader machine code (described above) itself to the ZX spectrum.
 It uses traditional ROM speed for that.

 After that it will read a TAP or TZX file.
 It will recognize a basic loader, taking the start address from that (as in `RANDOMIZE USR XXXX`) (also read `CLEAR` value, if any).
 Then it will load 1 or more code blocks, which can be a spash screen or machine code, compress them, and send these at turbo speed into the ZX spectrum.
-More about the [C++ qloader...]
+More about the [C++ ZQloader...]

 Compression